 Create a dedicated matching gift page, like the ASPCA did:

-These are just three of many, many options.
-Get creative.
+These are just two of many, many options.
+Get creative!
+To get the word out about matching gifts, try the following:

 Matching gift promotion should span all of your communication platforms.
-Diversify your marketing so that it can reach a diverse audience of donors.
+Diversify your marketing so that it can reach the largest possible audience of donors.

 Become a Matching Gift Expert!
 Grab our Free Ultimate Guide to Matching Gifts.

-Knowing the companies donors work for will help you segment out matching gift prospects.
+Knowing the companies your donors work for will help you segment your matching gift prospects.

-If you are promoting on, say, email, zeroing in on only the prospects with the most potential wouldn’t make sense.
-What about a calling campaign, though?
-Staff won’t have time to call all donors and prospects.
-That’s where employer info can make a world of difference.
+For instance, if you’re promoting via email, zeroing in on only the prospects with the most potential wouldn’t make sense.
+Instead, consider a calling campaign.
+Team members won’t have time to call all donors and prospects.
+That’s where segmenting by employer can make a world of difference.

 For a donor, securing a matching gift is an easy process that has the misfortune of sounding complicated.
-Brand it better.
+To remedy this, brand it better by simplifying the process.

-Clear and concise language, with easy to understand directions will make your donors much more likely to seek out matching gifts.
-Donors who have already been kind enough to donate should not have to follow-up with a bunch more work.
+Clear and concise language with straightforward directions will encourage your donors to seek out matching gifts.
+Donors who have already been generous enough to donate should not have to follow-up with a ton of paperwork.

-- List the typical steps involved in the process on your dedicated page
+- List the typical steps involved in the process on your matching gifts explainer page.

-- Insert a matching gift widget that can help the donor search for her company’s program
+- Insert a matching gift widget that can help the donor search for their company’s program.

-- Point out a few of the companies that commonly match gifts for your nonprofit and detail those programs
+- Point out a few of the companies that commonly match gifts for your nonprofit.

 Essentially, you’ll want to know what requests have been made, when they are processed, and when they have been fulfilled.

-Keeping accurate records will guarantee that no attempted matching gifts slip through the cracks.
+Keeping accurate records will guarantee that no revenue opportunities slip through the cracks.
 There can be a lot of moving parts in the process among the donor, donor’s employer, and the nonprofit, and there will be some level of back-and-forth.

-Donors involved with matching gifts have gone the extra mile for your cause.
-Your thank you should reflect that.
+Donors involved with matching gifts have gone the extra mile for your cause, so your appreciation should match that level of energy.

-You might want to put together a special event to honor matching gift donors.
-The goal is to show genuine gratitude towards what they’ve done to help, but something like a special event will also promote the program to those who are unaware of it.
+In fact, you may even want to put together a special event to honor matching gift donors.
+The goal is to show genuine gratitude towards what they’ve done to help, and something like a special event will also promote the program to those who are unaware of it.

-You should also consider thanking your donors’ companies.
-The donor has brought the company to you, so make sure you’re taking your open shots.
+You should also consider thanking your donors’ companies as well.
+The donor has brought the company to you, so go ahead and cover all your bases.

 Matching gifts can provide a much-desired introduction to major corporations with top-notch corporate giving.

-When an employee asks her company to match her gift, by nature of the process the company will be exposed to your nonprofit.
+When an employee asks their company to match their gift, by nature of the process, the company will be exposed to your nonprofit.
 If you want to foster a new relationship, your nonprofit is going to have to impress the company.
+In some cases, you’ll even develop long-term partnerships with them.

 By having all of your matching gifts ducks in a row, your staff can focus on building those corporate relationships, instead of troubleshooting submission issues.

 Once the information is in your system, your next move is going to be making sure those who need it can find it.
-Having data stored in such a manner that only one senior team member can even find it does your organization no good.
+Having data stored in such a manner that only one senior team member can find it doesn’t do your organization any good, so make sure all your team members who are involved with the donation process have access to this data.

-If you’re looking for donors with large capacities to donate and great matching gift programs, prospect screenings are going to be a big help.
+If you’re looking for donors with large capacities to donate and great matching gift programs, prospect screenings can be a big help.

-A major insight prospect research can provide is the list of business affiliations of potential donors, like where they work and where their spouses work.
+Prospect research can provide major insights into your donors.
+Search for vital details like business affiliations of potential donors, like where they work and where their spouses work.
 If a donor’s spouse works for a major matching gift company, your donor will often qualify for those donations as well.

 Matching gift participation rates can vary from 3% to 65% based on how much the individual companies promote their programs.
-With the knowledge derived from prospect screening, you’ll be able to take a well-prepared approach to finding matching gift donors.
+Don’t let this vital process fall through the cracks.
+Instead, screen your donors to find overlooked opportunities.

 Students earn grades and receive progress reports.
 Professional athletes watch game tape and practice all week long.
 No one can get better without locating weaknesses and focusing on changing them.